Currently Showing

 Reception: May 1, 4-7pm - Horsing Around in Painting & Sculpture

-Mountain Trails Gallery Sedona continues to celebrate artists who express their fascination with the striking beauty and sensitive nature of this exquisite mammal that brings the magnificence of horses to our attention in their paintings and sculpture on display.
+Mountain Trails Gallery Sedona continues to celebrate artists who bring the magnificence of horses to our attention, especially their striking beauty and sensitive nature, as well as their special place in our inner arena.
 From partnerships in the ring or on the ranch, to spirited horses in the wild, to breathtaking athleticism by the thoroughbred, to the depictions of the horse’s role in settling the American West, these artists continue to weave these characteristics into their storytelling paintings and sculptures while expressing the dedication these equine subjects always bring to so many activities and friendships.

 JUNE 2026